Brazilian Cheese Bread (Pão de Queijo)

 Brazilian Cheese Bread overhead

 Do you like chewy, sticky foods?
 I’m talking about things like mochi, tapioca, and sticky rice.
-There seems to be two groups of people when it comes to foods like this.
-You either love them, or hate them.
+There seem to be two groups of people when it comes to foods like this.
+You either love them or hate them.

 If you fall into the “love them” category, then this Brazilian Cheese Bread (Pão de Queijo) will be perfect for you!
 If not, well, you might want to find a more traditional cheese bread to try.